eworm-de/mkinitcpio-ykfde/README-mkinitcpio.md

 * [markdown](http://daringfireball.net/projects/markdown/) (HTML documentation)
 * [libarchive](http://www.libarchive.org/) (Update challenge on boot)

-Additionally it is expected to have `make` and `pkg-config` around to successfully compile.
+Additionally you will need to have `make` and `pkg-config` installed to successfully compile.

 Build and install